sakib-xrz/level-2-batch-4-assignment-8/README.md

     ```bash
     npm run dev
     ```

-    This will start the backend server, typically on `http://localhost:8000` (as defined in your `.env` file).

 7.  **API Endpoints:**
     You can test the API endpoints using a tool like Postman.
 Import the `postman_collection.json` file provided in this assignment to easily interact with the API.